 Valencia receives over 300 days of sun each year, great for exploring the beautiful coastline.

 In Spain, meals require an almost complete readjustment of eating habits, especially the times of the meals.
-For example, dinner isn’t typically served until around 9:30PM.
+For example, locals eat five times a day, and dinner isn’t typically served until around 9:30pm.
+Valencia is surrounded by farmland and is known for produce and rice.

 The Resident Director provides academic advice, introduces you to the community and handles communication with the University.